SamrSamir/HealthMap/README.md

 ![Main Menu](/../master/readmeScreenshots/mobileApp/main.png?raw=true "Main Menu")

-Our mobile application’s main menu is show above.
+Our mobile application’s main menu is shown above.
 There are three items for the user to choose from.
 By clicking on “Know Your Symptoms”, the user is directed to a symptoms media library.
 This includes videos about the various respiratory symptoms that users may be suffering from with details about how to identify them and what feelings the user might have during the symptom duration.
 The interface of this media library is shown below.

 ![Know Your Symptoms](/../master/readmeScreenshots/mobileApp/tab11.png?raw=true "Know Your Symptoms") ![Know Your Symptoms](/../master/readmeScreenshots/mobileApp/tab12.png?raw=true "Know Your Symptoms")